ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 This section provides an overview of this profile, i.e., of how to use the ACE framework for authentication and authorization {{RFC9200}} when communications between a client and one or more resource servers are secured using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-This profile of ACE describes how access control can be enforced for a client that has joined an OSCORE group, to access resources hosted by other members in that group.
+This profile describes how access control is enforced for a client that has joined an OSCORE group, to access resources hosted by other members in that group.
+The client needs to join the OSCORE group before requesting an access token that indicates the client's authorization and access rights related to such resources in the group.

-The process of joining the OSCORE group through the respective Group Manager as defined in {{I-D.ietf-ace-key-groupcomm-oscore}} takes place separately from the process described in this document, and it is out of the scope of this profile.
-The client needs to join the OSCORE group before requesting an access token that indicates the client's authorization and access rights in the group.
+The process for joining the OSCORE group through the respective Group Manager takes place separately from the process described in this document, and it is out of the scope of this profile.

+For applications that intend to use this profile, it is RECOMMENDED that the realization of Group Manager used is the one based on the ACE framework and defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.

 An overview of the protocol flow for this profile is shown by the example in {{fig-protocol-overview}}, where it is assumed that both the resource servers RS1 and RS2 are associated with the same authorization server AS.
 It is also assumed that the client C as well as RS1 and RS2 have previously joined an OSCORE group with Group Identifier (Gid) 0xabcd0000, and that they got assigned Sender ID (Sid) 0x00, 0x01, and 0x02 in the group, respectively.
 The names of messages coincide with those of {{RFC9200}} when applicable.
 Messages in square brackets are optional.